Rosetta Stone Review: The Truth People Hide About This App

 • 6 hours of group classes offering opportunities for dynamic conversation practice, debates, and role-playing exercises

-• Live sessions with native French tutors who can explain nuances, answer questions, and provide immediate feedback
+• Live sessions with French tutors (native speakers) who can explain nuances, answer questions, and provide immediate feedback

 Here are some of our tutors: